jchandra74/angular1.5-typescript-jspm-starter-kit/README.md

 You'll need the followings installed:

-1. node and npm (go downloaded it from the web)
+1. node and npm (go [download](https://nodejs.org) it from the web or using your favorite package manager)

 2. jspm CLI (`npm i -g jspm`) *